By: Team W14-3 Since: Sept 2018 Licence: MIT

 Subsequently, the newly created

-is returned to back to theLogicManager
+AddmhCommandis returned to back to theLogicManagerinstance throughAddmhCommandParserandHealthBaseParserobjects. -

 When control is returned to the

-object, it calls theAddmhCommand::execute
+LogicManagerobject, it calls theAddmhCommand::executemethod.-

 The method takes in a

-object to access the application’s data context, the stored data of all persons. -
+Modelobject to access the application’s data context, the stored data of all persons. -

 Its execution sequence may be broken down into the numbered steps in the code below.

-public CommandResult execute(Model model, CommandHistory history) throws CommandException { requireNonNull(model); Person patientToUpdate = CommandUtil.getPatient(patientNric, model); (6) Person updatedPatient = addMedicalHistoryForPatient(patientToUpdate, this.newRecord); (7) model.updatePerson(patientToUpdate, updatedPatient); (8) return new CommandResult(String.format(MESSAGE_SUCCESS, patientNric)); (9) }
+public CommandResult execute(Model model, CommandHistory history) throws CommandException { requireNonNull(model); Person patientToUpdate = CommandUtil.getPatient(patientNric, model); (6) Person updatedPatient = addMedicalHistoryForPatient(patientToUpdate, this.newRecord); (7) model.updatePerson(patientToUpdate, updatedPatient); (8) return new CommandResult(String.format(MESSAGE_SUCCESS, patientNric)); (9) } -

 -